UK crypto regulation

 • digitally issued fiat currency or a crypto asset that cannot be transferred or sold in exchange for money or other crypto assets except by way of redemption with the issuer and can only be used in a limited way and meets one of the following conditions—it allows the holder to acquire goods or services only from the issuer;

-• a professional issuer issues it and allows the holder to acquire goods or services only within a limited network of service providers which have direct commercial agreements with the issuer or it may be used only to acquire a very limited range of goods or service.
+• a professional issuer issues it and allows the holder to acquire goods or services only within a limited network of service providers that have direct commercial agreements with the issuer, or it may be used only to acquire a very limited range of goods or services.

 Regulatory requirements